 The President through the Office of Governmental Relations shall initiate a collaborative federal agenda development process to determine the federal priorities of the University on an annual basis.
-Under direction from the President, the Special Assistant for Board and Governmental Relations shall have primary responsibility for representing the University with the federal government.
+Under direction from the President, the Office of Governmental Relations shall have primary responsibility for representing the University with the federal government.

 Federal Lobbying Disclosure and Reporting